 Benchmarks were conducted on an Intel Xeon Max CPU, system configuration following Section 2.5 with exclusive access to the system.
-As Intel DML does not have support for DWQ, we ran benchmarks exclusively with access through SWQ.
+As Intel's Intel DML does not have support for DWQ, we ran benchmarks exclusively with access through SWQ.
 The application written for the benchmarks can be obtained in source form under benchmarks in the thesis repository [12].
 With the full source code available we only briefly describe a section of pseudocode, as seen in Figure 3.1, in the following paragraph.

 The benchmark performs node setup as described in Section 2.4 and allocates source and destination memory on the nodes passed in as parameters.
 To avoid page faults affecting the results, the entire memory regions are written to before the timed part of the benchmark starts.
-These timings are marked with yellow background in Figure 3.1.
-To get accurate results, the benchmark is repeated multiple times.
+These timings are marked with yellow background in Figure 3.1, which shows that we measure three regions during our benchmark with one being the total time and the other two being time for submission and time for completion.
+To get accurate results, the benchmark is repeated multiple times and for small durations we only evaluate the total time, as the single measurements seemed to contain to many irregularities.
 At the beginning of each repetition, all threads running will synchronize by use of a barrier.
 The behaviour then differs depending on the submission method selected which can be a single submission or a batch of given size.
 This can be seen in Figure 3.1 at the switch statement for 'mode'.
 Single submission follows the example given in Section 2.4, and we therefore do not go into detail explaining it here.
 Batch submission works unlike the former.
 A sequence with specified size is created which tasks are then added to.
 This sequence is then submitted to the engine similar to the submission of a single descriptor.
 Further steps then follow the example from Section 2.4 again.